(All information here is copyrighted by Brian Keller, 2012).

 6. Reset Current Time.

-Important note: If the message keeps coming back and doesn’t appear to be a valve/wiring problem, it’s an indication of another real problem that we repair frequently.
+Important note: If the message keeps coming back and doesn’t appear to be a valve/wiring problem, it could be a timer problem that we repair .
 Just let us know if we can help, you can reach us by going to the contact page.
 We usually respond the same or next day.